xlievo/Business.AspNet/README.md

     You can try to parse or return the base class by yourself

 c: [WebSocketDispose] is disconnecting a WebSocket connection to facilitate your own connection management, or do nothing?

+## Do you think it's over?
+Did not!
+You also need to understand call wrapping and return wrapping

 ***
 To learn more about him, refer to the https://github.com/xlievo/Business.AspNet/tree/master/WebAPI use case